matthi99/deepGMM/README.md

 # Deep Gaussian mixture model for unsupervised image segmentation

-This repository is created for the publication:
+This repository is created for learning non-linear regularizing filters for inverting the Radon transform.
+For more detail about non-linear regularizing filters see:

 ```
-Schwab, M., Pamminger, M., Kremser, C., Obmann, D., Haltmeier, M., Mayr, A. (2023).
-Error correcting 2D-3D cascaded network for myocardial infarct scar segmentation on late gadolinium enhancement cardiac magnetic resonance images.
-Best Journal you can imagine, 62, 66-83.
+Schwab, M., Mayr, A., & Haltmeier, M. (2024).
+Deep Gaussian mixture model for unsupervised image segmentation. arXiv preprint arXiv:2404.12252.
 ```